-The Third Party Administrator will randomly select a 10% sample of centrally coded responses which will be submitted to the State each quarter for validation.
-The validation will consist of reviewing the participant responses and the corresponding code assigned by the Third Party Administrator to determine if the coding was completed correctly.
-The State has a representative from AHCCCS who will separately review the subsample of responses and coding and identify any disagreements with the coding staff.
-After that discussion on coding, coding instructions would be modified to document those coding decisions so that they can be consistently applied in future quarters.
+Each quarter the State audits a 5% sub-sample of coded moments to ensure coding completeness, accuracy, and consistency.
+The Third Party Administrator will randomly select a 5% sample of centrally coded responses which will be submitted to the State each quarter for validation.
+The State's validation process will consist of reviewing the participant responses and the corresponding code assigned by the Third Party Administrator to determine if the coding was completed correctly.
+The State has a representative from AHCCCS who will separately review the subsample of responses and coding and discuss any disagreements with the coding staff quarterly.
+The State may choose to broaden the sub-sample based on results of their review.
+Based on these discussions, additional guidance and training for centralized coding will occur.
+The RMTS results are finalized upon completion of the State's sub-sample review and approval.